How to Plant a Garden

-Before doing anything else, one must prepare the growing medium in which the plants will be growing in.
-This includes breaking up the compacted soil with a shovel and mixing it with some nutrient-rich fertilizer.
-A larger area of loosened, rich soil will allow for a much larger root space, and therefore larger plants.
-Alternatively, one can use organic matter, such as leaves, branches and other decaying matter, as compost.
+Before doing anything else, one must prepare the growing medium in which the plants will be growing.
+That includes breaking up the compacted soil with a shovel and mixing it with some nutrient-rich fertilizer.
+A larger area of loosened, rich soil will allow for much larger root space and, therefore, larger plants.
+Alternatively, one can use organic matter, such as leaves, branches, and other decaying matter, as compost.
 Those accumulated leaves from the Fall will pay off now.
-Native grasses works well for weed control.
+Native grasses work well for weed control.

 2. Put Near Irrigation

 For added convenience, one will want a water source close by their garden.
-If a water source is too far from the garden, one can always go out and purchase a really long hose, or they can setup a sprinkler system.
-One will definitely thank themselves for this preparation when they have to go out to the garden and water everyday.
+If a water source is too far from the garden, one can always go out and purchase a long hose, or you can set up a sprinkler system.
+One will thank themselves for this preparation when you have to go out to the garden and water every day.

 3. Choose Your Plants

-Now that the soil is tilled and the irrigation system is setup, it's time to think about the desired plants for the garden.
+Now that the soil is tilled and the irrigation system is set up, it's time to think about the desired plants for the garden.
 Choose plants that will do well in the particular climate where the garden is located.
-This includes determining the plant's favorite sun settings, watering times and temperature.
+That includes determining the plant's favorite sun settings, watering times, and temperature.
 Find out their bearing and planting times as well.

 4. How to Plant

-As soon as one acquires the desired plants for their garden, they'll need to properly transplant them into the main garden area.
-When transplanting a plant, always make sure to not disturb the roots.
+As soon as one acquires the desired plants for their garden, they'll need to transplant them into the main garden area properly.
+When transplanting a plant, always make sure not to disturb the roots.
 Make a hole that's big enough to completely engulf the plant's root structure, leaving an inch or so for extra dirt.
-Most importantly, be sure to give each plant a good watering once transplanted, as this will greatly help reduce the chance of shock.
+Most importantly, be sure to give each plant a good watering once transplanted, as this will significantly help reduce the chance of shock.

-Without the necessary macro and micro nutrients, a plant will not be able to thrive to its fullest potential.
+Without the necessary macro and micronutrients, a plant will not thrive to its fullest potential.
 Some plants like higher nitrogen content in their soil, whereas others prefer more potassium or phosphorous.
-Overall, primary nutrients are nitrogen, phosphorous and potassium, and intermediate nutrients are sulfur, magnesium and calcium.
-Hint: Wood ashes are rich in both intermediate and micro nutrients.
+Overall, primary nutrients are nitrogen, phosphorous, potassium, and intermediate nutrients: sulfur, magnesium, and calcium.
+Hint: Wood ashes are rich in both intermediate and micronutrients.

-For the most part, a majority of plants tend to give their yield, or fruit, toward the end of the year, usually nearing autumn.
-However, there are plenty of plant varieties, including many types of flowers, that bear their fruit during summer and sometimes even spring months.
-Therefore, it's important for one to research the plants they intend to grow in their garden.
-Those that live in colder climates may need to look into plants that have much earlier bearing seasons, depending on when the first frost hits.
+For the most part, most plants tend to give their yield, or fruit, toward the end of the year, usually nearing autumn.
+However, plenty of plant varieties, including many types of flowers, bear fruit during summer and sometimes even spring months.
+Therefore, one needs to research the plants they intend to grow in their garden.
+Those who live in colder climates may need to look into plants with much earlier bearing seasons, depending on when the first frost hits.
 On the other hand, some plants can stand up to freezing temperatures with no problem.